 Robert Gordon University (RGU) is ‘the professional’ university whose focus is the contemporary needs of students, economies and societies.

-The university campus is at Garthdee on the south side.
+The university campus is at Garthdee on the south side of Aberdeen.

 All programmes are designed to offer a combination of academic study and practical experience, developed through close partnerships with industry and the public sector.
-90% of its courses incorporate a professional placement.
 The majority of courses allow part time study, with an increasing number also available through distance learning.

-According to HESA, 96.5% of students went into employment or further study within six months after graduating in 2014/15.
+According to HESA, 96.3% of students from the 2015/16 academic year went into employment or further study within six months of graduating.

 All courses are taught at the Garthdee campus which has a picturesque riverside setting.
-More than £100 million has been invested in the campus for new facilities and resources, in an ongoing project.
+More than £100 million has been invested in the campus for new facilities and resources.

 RGU boasts modern world class sporting facilities, which includes a centre of excellence for the region in hockey, a 25-metre swimming pool, three gyms, a climbing wall, three exercise studios and a large sports hall.